jchristn/RegexMatcher/README.md

 Do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

-## New in v1.0.1
+## New in v1.0.3

-- Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.
+- XML documentation

 ## Important Notes